My friend died yesterday.

 Last night I woke up in the middle of the night and for a moment experienced the utter blackness of how death might feel.
 I wondered how it was for my friend, in those final moments.
 I hope she went quickly.

 She’d become so thin.
-She was small and slim to begin with, but chemo had worked her down to bones.
+Snall and slim to begin with, the chemo had worked her down to bones.
 When you hugged her, there was nothing to hug, no padding on her skeleton.
 But she glowed.
 During her last year she grabbed onto life tighter than ever, she appreciated everything.
 The sickness brought her a radiance that I hadn’t seen in the few years I’d known her.

 The cleaning calms me.
 I can bake the pie now.
-My husband will clean and peel the apples we picked.
+My husband will peel the apples we picked.
 I will fill that pie with all the love and compassion I can.
 As I make it, I will think of my friend.
 I will remember her tiny hands that could do anything: knit, sew, garden, edit.
 She was both an editor and writer, had a meticulous mind able to deal with intricate detail with an envious ease.
 She designed her own knitting patterns, edited cookbooks, knit and sewed for the Muppets.
-When one of us had a problem with our knitting project, she would say, here, let me, and fix it in a flash.
+At our monthly knitting group, when one of us had a problem with a knitting project, she would say, “Here, let me,” and fix it in a flash.
 She was a wizard that way, a wizard with her hands.

-She was elegant, savvy, and private.
+My friend was elegant, savvy, and private, with a wide circle of interesting and intelligent friends.
 Until she became sick a year ago, she took care of her husband single-handedly.
-She had a wide circle of interesting and intelligent friends.
 Last summer, I helped her clean out the garage in the house she had just sold.
 Later, we drove over to her friend’s house to see the gardens.